Ana Popović: Solo career (1999–present)

 In 2014, she was nominated for a Blues Music Award in the Contemporary Blues Female Artist of the Year category.

 Popović released a triple album titled Trilogy on May 20, 2016.
 The album includes multiple guests, including Joe Bonamassa, Robert Randolph, Cody Dickinson (North Mississippi Allstars), Bernard Purdie, and rapper Al Kapone.

 Popović released her next studio album, Like It on Top on September 14, 2018.
 The album was recorded in Nashville, Tennessee, and produced by Keb' Mo'.

-Popović will release her next studio album, Power on May 23, 2023.
+In late 2020, Popović was diagnosed with breast cancer, but continued to perform live, and also worked on her new album in between medical treatments.
+On May 5, 2023, Popović released Power, her first studio album in five years.